josemase/PruebaTecnica/README.md

    </soapenv:Body>
 </soapenv:Envelope>

+(remember to change the values of the body to the desired ones, and the project should be running when you consume any service REST or SOAP)
-For any questions or concerns, please contact Jose Fernando Martinez Seco, phone: 3012107740
+For any questions or concerns, please contact Jose Fernando Martinez Seco.
+phone: 3012107740
+email: joseferms.jfm@gmail.com